The Vagus nerve. Does it act as a sort of radar and does it influence how we relate with others and our world?

 Retained Neonatal Reflexes treatment addresses the vagus nerve

 It continues to amaze me that science often takes a while to catch up with time-honored wellness practices.
-Dr Keith Keen (founder of the Retained Neonatal Reflexes (RNR) technique) developed a treatment aimed at helping better vagus nerve function over 20 years ago.
-If you have been to one of my talks you will recognise that a practice of releasing pressure on the vagus nerve is addressed in the integration of the Fear Paralysis Reflex.
+Dr. Keith Keen (founder of the Retained Neonatal Reflexes (RNR) technique) developed a treatment aimed at helping better vagus nerve function over 20 years ago.
+If you have been to one of my talks you will recognize that a practice of releasing pressure on the vagus nerve is addressed in the integration of the Fear Paralysis Reflex.
 I have used this treatment for more than 10 years with very good results helping mostly children (recently now there are more adults coming for the treatment too) reduce anxiety and modify their stress response to become more situation -appropriate.
 In that time, new developments have been added for greater effect.

 Some people having RNR sessions may take longer to settle than others.
 Colleagues and I think this is a reflection of the brain > gut connection I mentioned, and some kids have more challenges with this than others, depending on birthing and other factors that may have caused trauma.
 Imagine the following scenario: A small child who has met you several times and likes or loves you, comes to visit.
 Recognition means they are happy to see you at first but they then run away or hide their face.
 Their higher brain has let them know you are familiar and safe – but because of lower vagal tone the vagus nerve has not kicked in sufficiently to regulate their heart rate – so the excitement they feel at first seeing you has not been “hand-braked”.
 Their system then performs as if it is a first meeting.
 Their heart keeps pounding in their chest to the point their survival system over-rides any initial “ok” feeling and puts resulting increased energy into the flight mode – they take off.
 This leaves us scratching our heads and feeling perplexed as to why………..